AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

 For a valid user, we simply get a `RefinedUser` instance.
 For an invalid user, we get a `io.circe.DecodingFailure`.
 Great, right?
 Well, in my opinion, not quite. `io.circe.DecodingFailure` is a very generic exception.
-If you wanted to implement error handling, such as displaying custom messages or introducing fallbacks, the only way to determine what went wrong is by inspecting the error message.
+If we wanted to implement error handling, such as displaying custom messages or introducing fallbacks, the only way to determine what went wrong is by inspecting the error message.
 This isn’t exactly what functional programming is praised for — we not only love types in our models, but also we love types of exceptions.